Aims and Objectives

 iii) Management – the applicant is required to move on housing management grounds e.g. for significant works to be undertaken to their dwelling.

-iv) Discretionary Grounds – The tenant requests to move due to significant or insurmountable difficulties in their current property.
-This transfer is at the discretion of the Senior Management Team and Allocations Panel and only one offer of accommodation and subsequent transfer shall be made.
+- iv) Discretionary Grounds – The tenant requests to move due to significant or insurmountable difficulties in their current property.
+This transfer is at the discretion of the Senior Management Team and Housing Operations Sub Committee and only one offer of accommodation and subsequent transfer shall be made.

-The Association shall inform the relevant Local Authorities accordingly of vacancies to be offered via Nominations and Choice Based Lettings Schemes in accordance with the formal arrangements and quotas agreed.
+The Association shall inform the relevant Local Authorities accordingly of vacancies to be offered via Nominations and Choice Based Lettings Schemes ( and or similar) in accordance with the formal arrangements and quotas agreed.

 Offers of Accommodation